Emilprivate/Esd.CppApp/README.md

 }
 ```

+## *Note that EsdCppApp-Includes has the latest updates for the library*

 ## Unix/Apple Dependency Installation

 On Unix-like systems, you can usually install these dependencies using your package manager.
 For example, on Debian-based systems (including Ubuntu), run: